elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/README.md

 - All models can be found here - `/Multi-label-Classification/TL_Models.ipynb`

+#### Tabular Dataset:

+- A Detailed Description regarding the research conducted could be found here - `/Tabular-Dataset/README.md`

 Our findings suggest that both machine learning and transfer learning approaches hold significant promise for automated PCOS detection.
 However, further research is needed to optimize these techniques and improve their clinical applicability.

 A comprehensive technical paper detailing our methodology, results, and insights is currently in preparation and will be available soon - Link - {WIP}